J.P. Crawford Preview, Player Props: Mariners vs. Athletics

 J.P.
 Crawford At The Plate

-- Crawford leads Seattle with an OBP of .384 this season while batting .268 with 76 walks and 76 runs scored.

-- Among qualified hitters in baseball, his batting average ranks 48th, his on-base percentage ranks ninth, and he is 85th in the league in slugging.
+- Among qualifying batters in baseball, his batting average ranks 52nd, his on-base percentage ranks ninth, and he is 86th in the league in slugging.

-- Crawford has picked up an RBI in 26.3% of his games this year, with more than one RBI in 7.9% of his games.
-He has also plated three or more runs in two contests.
+- In 30 games this year (26.1%), Crawford has picked up an RBI, and in nine of those games (7.8%) he had more than one.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.